eigenlucy/eigenlucy.github.io/_posts/2025-12-31-gamma-spec-zine.md

 ![sipm](/assets/img/Gallery/sipm.jpeg){:.centered}{:.sixty}
 <div class="caption">Assembled board</div>

 This is the board I built to interface with an SiPM and scintillator pair.
 It is heavily inspired by the amazing open-gamma-detector project.
-I know it looks intimidating, but it's amazingly intuitive.
+I know it looks intimidating, but it's pretty intuitive.

 On a high level we have to build: a bias voltage generator for the SiPM, an amplifier to convert the current pulse to a readable voltage,  a pulse discriminator to send a digital interrupt when a pulse occurs, a peak detector to hold the peak voltage out of the amplifier (used for histogram), and an ADC to record the peaks.
 Let's go through the circuit.